SiddharthShyniben/code-modes/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [project_title Code of Conduct](./CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code Modes Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to siddharth.muscat@gmail.com.

 ## I don't want to read this whole thing, I just have a question!!!